-Neutral ENSO conditions were present during the winter of 2013/2014.
-Upper ocean heat content (top 300 meters) anomalies dropped to slightly below-normal levels during January and have since rapidly increased and are now over 1°C in the eastern and central tropical Pacific (Figure 8).
+Warm neutral ENSO conditions were present during the winter of 2014/2015.
+Upper ocean heat content (top 300 meters) anomalies dropped to near-normal levels during January and have since rapidly increased and are now over 1°C in the eastern and central tropical Pacific (Figure 8).
 These upper-ocean heat content anomalies have stabilized, although at elevated levels in recent weeks.
-Upper-ocean heat content anomalies for April/May 2014 were the second warmest on record (since records began in 1979), trailing only 1997, which was the strongest El Niño event of the 20th century.
+Upper-ocean heat content anomalies for April/May 2015 were the second warmest on record (since records began in 1979), trailing only 1997, which was the strongest El Niño event of the 20th century.